estevaopbs/Neural/README.md

 ## Methods

 ### Network
-**save_data**:This method produces a .json document with the neuron's data.
+**save_data**: This method produces a .json document with the neuron's data.
 It must be called this way:
 ```py
 neural_network.save_data(self, document, directory)
 ```